Committee follows up on Operation Sophia and Libya

-The EU External Affairs Sub-Committee holds an evidence session with Joseph Walker-Cousins from the Institute for Statecraft as a follow-up to its previous inquiry on Operation Sophia.
+The EU External Affairs Sub-Committee holds a double evidence session with Joseph Walker-Cousins from the Institute for Statecraft and the Foreign and Commonwealth Office as a follow-up to its previous inquiry on Operation Sophia.

 Thursday 30 March Committee Room 1, Palace of Westminster